 In the next step, specify SQL Server instance and a database to be updated.
-We have selected PubsQA database as the one to be updated with the static data, as it is a database previously built from source control and it has identical structure as Pubs database:
+In this example, PubsQA database is selected to be updated with the static data, as it is a database previously built from source control and it has identical structure as Pubs database:

-In the Build objects step, we will uncheck all objects since we don’t want any DDL updates, but only to pull the static data from the repository and apply it against a database.
-To include static data, we will click the Options button, in the lower right section of the Build objects step:
+In the Update objects step, all objects should be unckecked, since there is no need to perform any DDL updates, but only to pull the static data from the repository and apply it against a database:

-For the purpose of repeating and later automating the process, we will use the Save/Save as button in the lower left section of the Output options step, to save all the above described steps in the project file.
-For the purposes of our automation script, we’ll call this project file, PullStaticData.axdd
+For the purpose of repeating and later automating the process, use the Save/Save as button from the Home tab, to save all the above described steps in the project file.
+For the purposes of the automation script, let’s call this project file as PullStaticData.axbd:

-After the project file is saved, we can click the Finish button in order to initiate the process of pulling the static data from source control and once done, the Results window will be shown:
+After the project file is saved, click the Finish button in order to initiate the process of pulling the static data from source control and once done, the Results window will be shown:

-After the project is done, we can check any table previously selected as the one that contains the static data.
-For instance, performing the SELECT statement against the jobs table, we can confirm that the static data has been applied against the PubsQA database:
+After the project is done, let’s check any table previously selected as the one that contains the static data.
+For instance, by performing the Select statement against the jobs table, let’s confirm that the static data has been applied against the PubsQA database:

 Using the above described steps, deploying database static data from SQL source control can be performed and static data applied against a database.

-To automate the process, we’ll create a PowerShell script that contain ApexSQL Build CLI command along with additional switches in order to automate the process.
-PowerShell script includes the output summary with a datestamp:
+To automate the process, let’s create a PowerShell script that contains ApexSQL Build CLI command, along with additional switches in order to automate the process.
+PowerShell script includes the output summary with a date/time stamp: